kristen-lee-120/wokingwithdata/README.md

   height="600"
   frameborder="0"
 ></iframe>
+The **observed statistic** of **85.444** is indicated by the red verticle line on the graph.
+Since the p-value that we found (0.0) is < 0.01, we reject the null hypothesis.
+Looking at the graph, we can see that the observed statistic is very far from the distribution of created test statistics.

 ## Hypothesis Testing
-Our null hypothesis **is that there is no relationship between average rating of a recipe and its cooking time**.
+* Null: There is no relationship between average rating of a recipe and its cooking time.

-Our alternative hypothesis is **that there _IS_ a relationship between the average rating of a recipe and its cooking time**.
+* Alt: There _IS_ a relationship between the average rating of a recipe and its cooking time.

-Our test statistic is **Pearson's R**, otherwise known as the correlation coefficient, which we chose a significance level of **0.01**. `JUSTIFY`
+* Test statistic: **Pearson's R**, otherwise known as the correlation coefficient.

+* Significance Level: 0.01

 After performing a permutation test by shuffling the average rating of recipies, we rejected our null hypothesis.
 <iframe